gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 The leakage current through a capacitor can be modeled with a resistor in parallel with the actual capacitance, as shown in the image below:

-{{< figure src="/images/2011/09/capacitor-with-parasitic-series-resistance-leakage-current.png" width="288px" caption="A capacitor showing the parasitic series resistance present in all real capacitors, which creates a leakage current." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/capacitor-with-parasitic-series-resistance-leakage-current.png" width="288px" caption="A capacitor showing the parasitic series resistance present in all real capacitors, which creates a leakage current."  >}}

 ## How Leakage Current Is Specified